GlobalPSC Launches New Themes to be Explored with Members

 Although commissioned by Recycling Reinvented, the study was designed to be objective, rigorous, and transparent.
 It included an extensive review process by over two dozen experts from industry, non-governmental organizations, education and policy.

 New GlobalPSC Members and Member Profiles

-The Global Product Stewardship Council is presenting at the following event:
+The Global Product Stewardship Council is presenting at the following events:

-At this event, we will be promoting the involvement of GlobalPSC members and our activities.
+At these events, we will be promoting the involvement of GlobalPSC members and our activities.